manoaclubroom/manoaclubroom.github.io/index.md

 ## Milestone 3

-Milestone 3 will begin on November 30th 2018
+Milestone 3 began on November 30th 2018

+The goal of Milestone 3 was to complete all functionality for our app.